 This Report presents the main environmental, social and economic aspects that characterise ICF.
 The reporting scope includes Industrie Chimiche Forestali S.p.A. and the subsidiary company Forestali de Mexico S.A., and coincides with that of the Consolidated Financial Statements.
 The aspects and indicators of Forestali De Mexico S.A. are excluded from environmental reporting.
-Note that the 2023 figures also include information on the business unit of Tessitura Langè, which was acquired in April 2023.
+The 2023 and 2024 figures also include information on the business unit of Tessitura Langè, which was acquired in April 2023.